 To allow this diverse range of employees to work under flexible conditions and working hours, we use the flex time system.
 We also have a discretionary work system that can be taken advantage of by not just the R&D department but also by employees in other company departments conducting duties such as planning, proposals, and surveys related to company operations.

-Thanks to these efforts to give employees flexible working conditions and working hours, Daikin had an employee turnover of just 3.8% (including mandatory retirement age employees) in fiscal 2017: this is far below the average of 15.0% for all industries in Japan (according to a 2015 survey by Japan's Ministry of Health, Labour and Welfare).
+Thanks to these efforts to give employees flexible working conditions and working hours, Daikin had an employee turnover of just 3.9% (including mandatory retirement age employees) in fiscal 2019: this is far below the average of 14.9% for all industries in Japan (according to a 2017 survey by Japan's Ministry of Health, Labour and Welfare).

-In fiscal 2013, we began offering the full support of outside specialists to employees searching for nursery schools for their children.
-Besides providing information on nursery schools and how to go about finding a suitable one, this service offers advice and counseling for everyone from pregnant mothers to those ready to put their children in a nursery school.
+In fiscal 2013, we began offering the full support of outside specialists to employees searching for daycare facilities for their children.
+Besides providing information on daycare facilities and how to go about finding a suitable one, this service offers advice and counseling for everyone from pregnant mothers to those ready to put their children in a daycare facility.
 This service is used by employees taking childcare leave.

 We will continue to help employees achieve an ideal balance of work and childcare while also using their talents to the fullest.